saleemjaffer/notion-change-guardian/README.md

 ## Usage

-1. **Open any Notion page** - The extension automatically starts monitoring
+1. **Open any Notion page** - Extension is disabled by default
+2. **Click the extension icon** - Shows a simple popup with current status
+3. **Click "Enable"** - Starts monitoring the current page
-2. **Make edits** - A yellow "Page Edited" banner appears at the top
+4. **Make edits** - A yellow "Page Edited" banner appears at the top
-3. **Undo changes** - Banner automatically disappears when you revert to original content
+5. **Undo changes** - Banner automatically disappears when you revert to original content
-4. **Reset baseline** - Click the extension icon and use "Reset Current Page" to set a new baseline
+6. **Reset baseline** - Click "OK" in the banner to set current content as new baseline
+7. **Disable monitoring** - Click extension icon and press "Disable" to stop monitoring

 ## Privacy

 This extension:
 - Only works on Notion domains
+- Is disabled by default for maximum privacy
+- Only monitors pages you explicitly enable
 - Stores page content locally in your browser for comparison
 - Does not send any data to external servers
 - Does not track your browsing or personal information

 ## Support

-For issues or feature requests, please visit [GitHub Issues](https://github.com/yourusername/notion-change-guardian/issues).
+For issues or feature requests, please visit [GitHub Issues](https://github.com/saleemjaffer/notion-change-guardian/issues).

 ## License